alastair10/CV/README.md

 _A Leading Full-Stack Software Development Bootcamp in London, UK_
 - Developed full-stack web apps using software design principles such as **OOP, TDD, MVC, BDD** and modern technology such as **MERN**.
 - Worked in **Agile** project teams against tight deadlines using **pair programming**, **Git**, and collaborative tools such as Trello, Miro, Figma, and Github.
-- Frequently pair programmed to solve problems efficiently in a fully remote and self-led learning environment, which improved my teamwork and communication skills.
+- Frequently pair programmed to solve problems efficiently in a hybrid and self-led learning environment, which improved my teamwork and communication skills.

 #### [IESE Business School](https://www.iese.edu/) - Barcelona, Spain (2015 - 2017)
 _Masters of Business Administration (MBA)_